ConductorOne/baton-vgs/README.md

   help               Help about any command

 Flags:
-      --account-id string      Cloudflare account ID ($BATON_ACCOUNT_ID)
-      --api-key string         Cloudflare API key ($BATON_API_KEY)
-      --api-token string       Cloudflare API token ($BATON_API_TOKEN)
-      --client-id string       The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID) --client-secret string   The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET) --email string           Cloudflare account email ($BATON_EMAIL) -f, --file string            The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") -h, --help                   help for baton-cloudflare-zero-trust
+      --client-id string                       The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID) --client-secret string                   The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET)
+  -f, --file string                            The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") -h, --help                                   help for baton-vgs
-      --log-format string      The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string       The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") -p, --provisioning           This must be set in order for provisioning actions to be enabled. ($BATON_PROVISIONING) -v, --version                version for baton-cloudflare-zero-trust
+      --log-format string                      The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string                       The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") --organization-id string                 The VGS organization id. ($BATON_ORGANIZATION_ID) -p, --provisioning                           This must be set in order for provisioning actions to be enabled. ($BATON_PROVISIONING)
+      --service-account-client-id string       The VGS client id. ($BATON_SERVICE_ACCOUNT_CLIENT_ID) --service-account-client-secret string   The VGS client secret. ($BATON_SERVICE_ACCOUNT_CLIENT_SECRET) --vault string                           The VGS vault id. ($BATON_VAULT) -v, --version                                version for baton-vgs

-Use "baton-cloudflare-zero-trust [command] --help" for more information about a command.
+Use "baton-vgs [command] --help" for more information about a command.
 ```